33 Interior Design Tips to Make Your Home Cozy for Winter

-Those translucent panels that keep your home flooded with natural light throughout the summer just won’t cut it when winter rolls around.
-If you want to keep your home feeling cozy and warm, it’s time to switch to a heavier fabric.
-“Thick or lined drapes in complimentary deep tones add instant physical and psychological warmth to any room,” says interior designer Denise Gianna, owner of Beacon, New York-based Denise Gianna Designs.
+Those translucent panels that keep your home flooded with natural light throughout the summer just won't cut it when winter rolls around.
+If you want to keep your home feeling cozy and warm, it's time to switch to a heavier fabric.
+"Thick or lined drapes in complimentary deep tones add instant physical and psychological warmth to any room," says Gianna.

-Add splashes of color to your design scheme.
+Bring splashes of color into your design scheme.

-The long, gray days of winter can make even the most vibrant home look drab in no time.
-With that in mind, try adding some pops of color to your existing design scheme.
-Brightly-patterned pillows, a winter bouquet on your mantle, or a few holiday-themed accents can instantly brighten your space, even when you don’t see the sun for days.
+The long, gray days of winter can make even the most vibrant home look drab, so now's the time to try adding some pops of color to your existing design scheme.
+Brightly patterned pillows, a winter bouquet on your mantle, or a few holiday-themed accents can instantly brighten your space, even when you don't see the sun for days.

 Invest in some updated bedding.

-See you later, cotton sheets.
-Making your home cozier for winter means more than adding aesthetic charm—it also means adding comfort to your bedroom in the form of heavier textiles.
-Cotton flannel, velvet flannel, or heavyweight Egyptian cotton sheets are all warm alternatives to your average thin bedding and can make your home cozy (and your sleep a lot more comfortable) in virtually no time.
+Getting your home ready for winter also means adding comfort to your bedroom in the form of heavier textiles.
+Cotton flannel, velvet flannel, or heavyweight Egyptian cotton sheets are all warm alternatives to your average thin bedding and can make your home cozier (and your sleep a lot more comfortable).

 Keep slippers handy.

-Keeping a cozy home means, first and foremost, keeping yourself cozy, too.
-Fortunately, a pair of slippers next to your bed or at your front door can help you outsmart drafts and stay cozy and warm.
+Keeping a cozy home means keeping yourself cozy, too.
+Fortunately, a pair of slippers next to your bed or at your front door can help you outsmart drafts and stay warm.

 Upgrade your windows.